ABarrosoG/solar-control-arduino-ethernet/README.md

-# solar-control-arduino-ethernet
-# Solar-control-arduino-ethernet
- Monitoring solar energy equipment
+# solar control online arduino ethernet Monitoring solar energy equipment

 The brico tries to perform online monitoring of a photovoltaic solar energy system, in this case we will use a battery monitor Victron BMV-700 and Arduino.